Timber industry representatives have accused the government of breaking its promise to make all homes zero carbon by 2016.

-“UK government has a duty, not only to cut this country’s carbon emissions, but to help families combat the cost of rising energy bills, with fuel poverty a reality for many households in Britain.
-This means tackling both embodied and operational carbon.
-It should not be a question of either/or when it comes to creating homes for the future.
-Timber construction has the ability to meet these priorities without compromise.
-Off-site engineering can slash build times by up to 14 weeks allowing for considerable cost-savings, while timber also requires a far lower energy input to produce and has some of the best insulating properties of any material.
+“The UK government has a duty not only to reduce this country’s carbon emissions, but also to assist families in dealing with the rising cost of energy bills, with fuel poverty becoming a reality for many British households.”
+This includes addressing both embodied and operational carbon.
+When it comes to building homes for the future, it should not be an either/or situation.
+Timber construction can meet these priorities without sacrificing quality.
+Off-site engineering can reduce construction times by up to 14 weeks, resulting in significant cost savings, while timber also requires far less energy to produce and has some of the best insulating properties of any material.

 “Low carbon can be achieved at a low cost and at a rapid pace.”